Skip to content

 All applications must be on a form provided by the council or its appointed agent and must include the following documentation:-

-Applications relating to the disabled or infirm will require an assessment report from the Occupational Therapy Service or Trusted Assessor.
+Applications relating to the disabled will require an assessment report from the Occupational Therapy Service or Trusted Assessor.

 An application will only be considered complete or valid when the council or appointed agent has all the information necessary to make a decision on the application.